 - Injury to abdominal tissue, such as bladder or bowels

 What to Expect After a Cesarean Section

 You’ll be taken to a recovery room and monitored by nursing staff.
 As with any surgery, you may need to stay in bed and have someone help you get out of bed for the first day or two.
-You should expect some soreness or cramping, which your doctor can prescribe medication to help manage the pain.
-A heating pad may also relieve pain.
+You should expect some soreness or cramping, which can be treated with medication.
+A heating pad can also help with the discomfort.

 You may need to stay in the hospital for 2-4 days following a Cesarean section.
 Avoid putting any objects into your vagina, and refrain from sex or strenuous exercise for 4-6 weeks.
 During your recovery, you may experience:

 - Vaginal discharge, bleeding or clotting for up to 6 weeks